Product-Review-Crew

 • +Saloon-style zip doors enhance livability

-• -Setup requires more time and effort
+• Setup requires more time and effort

-• -Extended vestibule complicates solo pitching
+• Extended vestibule complicates solo pitching

-• -Nearly the most expensive option in class
+• Nearly the most expensive option in class

 The Mountain Hardwear Bridger 4 Tent stands out for its exceptional vestibule design that transforms it into as much a social space as a sleeping shelter.
 Borrowing from Mountain Hardwear's mountaineering heritage, this tent features twin vestibules that actually offer more square footage than the 62.5 square foot sleeping quarters.
 The front vestibule extends an impressive 7 feet, creating a sheltered area that naturally becomes the campsite gathering spot for chairs, coolers, or even parked bikes.
 Inside, the Bridger doesn't skimp on features with 8 interior pockets and two vestibule organizers that each contain 3 additional pockets.
+The saloon-style zip doors allow the interior to merge with the hangout zone, enhancing the social experience.
+While the Bridger's setup takes more time than some competitors due to its extended vestibule design, the payoff comes in unmatched livability.
+The tent's steep walls meet at a 66-inch peak height, and the two-pole configuration with an additional ridge pole creates a stable structure.
+Though nearly the most expensive option in its class, the Bridger justifies its price through exceptional durability and versatility that makes it ideal for group camping trips where both shelter and social space are priorities.

 NEMO Aurora Highrise 4P